 - What is OverOps?

-- Can OverOps run on multiple applications/JVMs on single server?
+- Can OverOps run on multiple applications/JVMs on a single server?

-Yes, as long as you attach a OverOps Agent to every application/JVM you bring up.
+Yes, as long as you attach an OverOps Agent to every application/JVM you bring up.

 - I can’t always work online.
 Does OverOps have an offline option?